-I asked Dr. Dodds how vets could learn to perform truly effective screenings for thyroid dysfunction in pets.
-She replied that as part of most comprehensive wellness exams for presumably healthy pets, veterinarians order a number of blood tests, including a total thyroxine (T4) test, which is a type of thyroid function test.
+Dr. Dodds also talks about how vets could learn to perform truly effective screenings for thyroid dysfunction in pets.
+She says that as part of most comprehensive wellness exams for presumably healthy pets, veterinarians order a number of blood tests, including a total thyroxine (T4) test, which is a type of thyroid function test.

-The problem is that the results of a T4 test can be totally misleading, because thyroxine levels can be affected by non-thyroid-related illnesses, a wide variety of drugs, and excessive iodine in the diet.
+The problem is that the results of a T4 test can be totally misleading, because thyroxine levels can be affected by nonthyroid-related illnesses, a wide variety of drugs, and excessive iodine in the diet.
 According to Dr. Dodds, about 8 in 10 T4 tests, whether run in-house or at an outside lab, return a low number, indicating the animal is hypothyroid.